irobot-ros/ros2-performance/performances/benchmark/README.md

 # Benchmarking Applications

 This repository contains benchmarking applications to test the performance of a ROS2 system.
-These applications do not perform extra computation besides dummy-message passing between the nodes and the data collection.
-It will run for a user-specified amount of time collecting data, and will output the usage of resources (such as CPU utilization and RAM consumption) and latency statistics.
+These applications do not perform extra computation besides dummy-message passing between the nodes and data collection.
+They will run for a user-specified amount of time collecting data, and will output the usage of resources (such as CPU utilization and RAM consumption) and latency statistics.

 ## Sierra Nevada

-For now, only a light ROS2 system application is available, called *Sierra Nevada*.
-Sierra Nevada is a ten node system.
+For now, only a light ROS2 system application is available called *Sierra Nevada*.
+Sierra Nevada is a ten-node system.
 [This pdf](sierra_nevada.pdf) illustrates the topology.

 ### Building